arthumi/GDPS-Spammer/README.md

 # GDPS Spammer
-A simple python spammer to make thousands of bots per the hour \n low had made the starter code so i now have worked on this even better \n
+A simple python spammer to make thousands of bots per the hour

+low had made the starter code so i now have worked on this even better
-# To be added
+# To be adde
 to be added is using proxyies